SuperbTUM/superbTUM.github.io/docs/brief-self-introduction/index.md

 I worked as a teaching assistant in the department of computer science and electrical engineering for three times.
 Mentoring makes me a better communicator and writer.

-While AI is my area of interest for a while, I also dive into data science and full-stack development.
+While AI is my area of interest all the time, I also dive into data science and full-stack development.
 I won a few top rankings in machine learning and data science challenges.
 In February, I won the best beginner hack @ Columbia Hack.